 There are a wide variety of reasons why patients opt for treatment with dental veneers:

-Stained teeth – badly stained teeth that cannot be improved by teeth whitening or prophyflex treatments can be greatly improved by dental veneers, which function to cover any existing stains on your teeth.
+Badly stained teeth that cannot be improved by teeth whitening or prophyflex treatments can be greatly improved by dental veneers, which function to cover any existing stains on your teeth.

-Gaps – spaces or gaps (diastemas) between your teeth can easily be closed using dental veneers, giving you a more uniform-looking smile.
+Spaces or gaps (diastemas) between your teeth can easily be closed using dental veneers, giving you a more uniform-looking smile.

-Crooked teeth – Veneers are not the ideal treatment for crooked teeth, and from the point of view of preserving your natural teeth structure, orthodontics or Invisalign braces would probably be a better solution.
+Dental veneers are not the ideal treatment for crooked teeth, and from the point of view of preserving your natural teeth structure, orthodontics or Invisalign braces would probably be a better solution.
 However, such treatments can take up to a year or longer.
 For teeth that are not severely crooked, veneers placed over their front surface will give a straight and perfectly aligned-looking smile.
 For this type of treatment, many people refer to veneers as “instant orthodontics”, as you get a similar end result in a fraction of the time.

-So which are better: composite veneers or porcelain veneers?
+which are better: composite veneers or porcelain veneers?

 The most popular type of veneers is porcelain, which offers a stronger and more durable alternative to its composite counterpart.
 Composite veneers are also more prone to staining and do not last as long as porcelain veneers.
 Porcelain veneers also offer a more natural looking, translucent appearance.
 Composite veneers are much cheaper than porcelain veneers in general, but considering that they do not last as long and need replacing more often, they could end up costing more in the long run.
 Composite work is ideal for small chips, as this treatment preserves more of your natural tooth structure.

 How long do dental veneers last?